Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Baylor Stats and Trends

-- In Baylor's 13 games this season, it has nine wins against the spread.
+- Baylor has played 13 games, with nine wins against the spread.

-- This year, the Bears have an against-the-spread record of 4-1 in their five games as an underdog of 1 point or more.
+- This season, the Bears have an against-the-spread record of 4-1 in their five games as an underdog of 1 point or more.

-- Baylor's games this year have gone over the total in six out of 13 opportunities (46.2%).
+- Baylor's games this season have hit the over on six of 13 set point totals (46.2%).

-- When Baylor records more than 25.0 points, it is 7-3 against the spread and 9-1 overall.
+- Baylor is 7-3 against the spread and 9-1 overall in games when it records more than 25.0 points.

-- In games that Baylor totals more than 428.8 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Baylor picks up over 428.8 yards, the team is 4-1 against the spread and 5-0 overall.

-- This season the Bears have 14 turnovers, six fewer than the Rebels have takeaways (20).
+- This year the Bears have 14 turnovers, six fewer than the Rebels have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.